xebia/cypress-meetup-2018/docs/introduction.md

 Welcome to the **Cypress & Javascript basics** meetup!
 These pages serve as a guideline for the hands-on workshop.
-You should find most information you need to help you in this guide.
+You should find most information you need in this guide.

 Have fun!!